openrundev/docs/content/docs/Use-Cases/Personal.md

 secret = "GOCSPX-ybUAedirQiexxxxxxxxxx" # CHANGEME
 ```

 This sets the default ports to 80 and 443, sets the apps to use google for auth and sets the github PAT.
+Automatic TLS cert creation is also enabled.
 As the regular user (since `openrun` user might not have sudo access), run `sudo systemctl restart openrun` to pick up the config update.
 The `admin_password_bcrypt` is not used in this scenario, it can kept at its original value or changed.

 ## RBAC Config